 Obama opposes proposed "right to work" measures in Michigan

-REDFORD, Michigan (Reuters) - President Barack Obama on Monday threw his support behind labor unions opposed to a Republican-led drive for "right-to-work" laws in Michigan, saying efforts to pass such measures were not about economics but about politics.
+REDFORD, Mich.
+Dec 10 (Reuters) - President Barack Obama on Monday threw his weight behind labor unions opposed to a Republican-led drive for "right-to-work" laws in Michigan, saying efforts to pass such measures were not about economics but about politics.

 Obama, speaking to workers at the Daimler Detroit Diesel plant in Redford, Michigan, said he was against any attempt to "take away your right to bargain for better wages and working conditions."

 - Mexican train derails, stranding 1,300 migrants headed toward U.S.

 - Gaza toll nears 100, Israel to counter rockets 'with all power' |

 - Texas mass murder suspect collapses in court as crime recounted

 - Ukraine says rebels will pay as missiles kill 23 soldiers |

 - British 'Harry Potter' actor David Legeno found dead in U.S. park